Tobidx/mass-spectra-classifier/README.md

 - Models: Random Forest, XGBoost optimized for spectra classification tasks.

-Made with ❤️ by Oluwatobiloba Ajibola
+Made with ❤️ by Tobi Ajibola